-The competitiveness analysis looks at a set of companies or other institutions / organizations (in a given sector) that offer certain products or services that are similar or substitutes, close together (Silva et al., 2009).
+The competitiveness analysis looks at a group of companies or other institutions / organizations (in a given sector) that offer certain products or services that are similar or substitutes, close together [14].

 The vast majority of entrepreneurs consider facing strong competitive pressure.
 In fact, more than 50% of respondents consider that the competitive pressure is high (50.8%) and 20% consider it to be very high.
 However, the percentage of respondents who consider themselves to have weak competitive pressure (27.7%) is significant (see figure 11).